Gioni06/stasis-generator/README.md

 You can choose to install Stasis globally with `npm i -g stasis-generator`.

-Run the CLI with `stasis-cli -h` to all available options.
+Run the CLI with `stasis-cli -h` to see all available options.

 Its recommended that you install Stasis locally in your project and use it via **npm scripts**.